MandarGogate/av-challenge-website/avsec1/results.md

 # AVSE Challenge 2022 results
+We thank all participants for taking part in the challenge and congratulate the winning teams!

+We thank our industry partner, Sonova, for sponsoring the Challenge.

+- 1st place: <br />
+Mandar Gogate <br />
+Edinburgh Napier University

+- 2nd place: <br />
+Jen-Cheng Hou <br />
+Academia Sinica

-You can find the AVSE Challenge 2022 paper in the following link:
+The AVSEC1 paper is available in the following link:

 [AVSE Challenge: Audio-Visual Speech Enhancement Challenge](https://www.research.ed.ac.uk/en/publications/avse-challenge-audio-visual-speech-enhancement-challenge)